Chapter 3 — Governor and Other State Officers

 Special Session in Event of Attack

-If there is an enemy attack and the legislature is not in session, the governor must call a special session within 30 …
+If an attack occurs and the legislature is not in session, the governor must call a special session as soon as …

 3.96